Hamunii/ToiletLeechIsReal/Assets/Unity.md

 1. Open asset bundle browser (this plugin is included in the Lethal Company Unity Template):
 ![Screenshot: open asset bundle browser](./ForTutorial/OpenAssetBundleBrowser.png)
 2. Here we can see files that are included in our bundle.
 The ones that have the bundle as "auto" are things that our thing we have assigned to the asset bundle depends on, so they will be included as well.
+Do note that we need to explicitly inclde the assets we want directly refer to in the code.
 I don't know what modassets really is, it came with the Lethal Company Unity Template too.
 Should probably ask Evaisa, but anyways we can ignore it.
 ![Screenshot: Toilet Leech bundle preview](./ForTutorial/ToiletLeechBundlePreview.png)
 3. This is where we build our asset bundle.
 The asset bundle will be found where output path specifies, which in this case exists in a directory in the root of the Unity project.
 ![Screenshot: build asset bundle](./ForTutorial/BuildAssetBundle.png)